Women with polycystic ovary syndrome (PCOS) are at higher risk for several other health conditions, some of them serious.

 - Obesity can lead to serious health problems, including diabetes, heart disease, and high blood pressure.

-- As many as 80% of women with PCOS are obese.1
+- The majority of women with PCOS have obesity.1

 Cardiovascular disease includes a range of different conditions: